ayoayco/simple-tts/README.md

 A simple machine learning text-to-speech program for your terminal.
 Hear text read aloud by realistic voices; from a file or your clipboard.

+## Motivation

+Text-to-speech is not always supported in many digital platforms out there.
+The quality is also not consistent.

+Having **Simple TTS** run on the terminal and locally on my machine provides a cozy and private environment I feel safe to use.

+This is especially useful for the days when I don't have the mental energy to go through the many written communication or resources I have to, and a little push is needed.

 ## Features

 1. Terminal-first user experience